 Security Software and Points|How High Cashback Works and Choosing & Renewing Without Losing Out

 Security software (antivirus) like Norton, Trend Micro (Virus Buster), McAfee, and ESET is a staple category where new sign-ups on the official site are often high-value cashback offers on point sites.
-A 1–3-year, multi-device package is a large amount, and part of it comes back as a performance reward to users who route via the official site.
+A 1–3-year, multi-device package is a large amount, and part of it comes back as a performance reward to users who sign up via the official site.
 It often stacks with discount campaigns, letting you protect your PC and phone — something you need anyway — smartly and cheaply.

 But there's an easily-missed point here.
 Auto-renewal from year two (continuation) is often not routing-eligible on point sites, and doing a "switch-and-sign-new" via routing each time can be cheaper overall than renewing.
-This guide organizes, as a judgment axis for not losing out, how cashback works differently for new vs renewal, what to look at when choosing software, how multi-device/multi-year plans lower the unit price, the steps to double up official discounts and routing, and judging whether Windows' built-in Defender is enough.
+This guide organizes, as a judgment axis for not losing out, how cashback works differently for new vs renewal, what to look at when choosing software, how multi-device/multi-year plans lower the unit price, how to use bundled features, the steps to double up official discounts and routing, and judging whether Windows' built-in Defender is enough.
 For fiber, see the Fiber Internet Guide; for monthly services, the Subscriptions Guide; and for app downloads, the App Download Guide.

 Cashback Works Differently for "New Sign-Up" vs "Renewal"